iabdurrahman/fishcounter-training/README.md

 ## 🧠 RKNN Setup (For NPU)

+### DO THIS IN UBUNTU

 ```bash
 sudo apt-get update
 sudo apt-get install cmake
 pip3 install rknn-toolkit2
 ```

-notes : in the link below you need to gitclone the whole git first :
+notes : in the link below you need to gitclone the whole git first

+THE CLONE IS ALREADY AVAILABLE AT THE THIRD PARTY FOLDER (CHECK IT !)

 ```
 git clone https://github.com/airockchip/rknn_model_zoo.git